Tuwaiq-iOS-ContentTeam-2021/Thirdparty/README.md

 # Thirdparty
-this is the first time for me to use api
+This is the first time for me to use API

 <h1>Screenshot</h1>